Omelug/wifi_pass_map/README.txt

 TODO Roadmap

-Add to
++ = new feature, b = bug, r = refactoring

+r: change print to logging
+r: change ssources to classes

-- add pwncrack compatibility
++: add pwncrack compatibility
-- different colors for diferent sources
++: visibility button in menu to enable/disble scripts +: different colors for diferent sources
     - and different object for not pwned
-- show cracked in statDiv
++: show cracked count in statDiv
-- fix header foot vompabiliti with window resizing
+b: fix headercompability with window resizing
-- add visibility buttonin meto to enable/disble
-- add help small windows if i focus on button in tools (or just add icons)
-- add reset default values in tools
++: add help small windows if i focus on button in tools (or just add icons) +: add reset default values in tools
-- refactor external libraries to be sure not sendind data to fucking gooogle etc...
+r: refactor external libraries to be sure not sending data to fucking gooogle etc...
-- add _ to private metdhods
+r: add _ to private metdhods

-- more wa sec keys
++: more wpa sec keys

-Country specific p3wifi:
++:Country specific p3wifi:
      - add tool to
-    - ownload database
+        - downloadn and load database
         - cut only one database
         - add warning messages - database not accesible etc.
         - add manual to this